Psychoanalysis > Techniques

 Below is the list of these basic methods.
 Some of them are further explained if you click the links that lead to corresponding articles published on this site.

 - Free Associations Method - This method replaced hypnosis in Freud's therapy.
 It consists in gathering the free associations provided by the patient during the cure.
-These associations points to the inner conflicts and repressed drives included in neurotic symptoms.
+These associations points to the inner conflicts and repressed drives that made the symptoms.
 Learn more...

 - Analysis/Interpretation of Dreams - By far the most important psychoanalytic technique, also called the royal road to the unconscious by Freud himself, dream interpretation is considered by him an irreplaceable means to access the unconscious.
-The first dream ever interpreted in Freud's style is the Irma's injection published in his Dream Interpretation (1900).
+The first dream ever interpreted in Freud's style is the Irma's injection published in his Interpretation of Dreams.
 Learn more...

 - Analysis/Interpretation of Symbols - Symbols occur in dreams, fantasies, fairy tales and other such psychical and cultural products, and they may be interpreted in the same way as dreams.
 Freud claims that most of such symbols are sexual.
 Learn more...